 Following the decline of the Greek and Roman empires, the use of wreaths of laurel as emblems of victory seems to have taken a long holiday and didn't re-emerge until the Middle Ages.
 Geoffrey Chaucer referred to laurels in that context in The Knight's Tale, circa 1385:

 And there he lyueth in ioye and in honour .

 A 'laureate' was originally a person crowned with a laurel wreath.
 We continue to call those who are especially honoured laureates although the laurel leaves are usually kept for the kitchen these days.
 Nevertheless, laureates benefit in other ways; Nobel Laureates get a nice medal and 10 million Swedish Krona and Poets Laureate (in the UK at least) get a useful salary and a butt of sack (barrel of sherry).

-As to the phrase's meaning, to 'rest on one's laurels' isn't considered at all a praiseworthy strategy - it suggests a decline into laziness and lack of application.
+As to the phrase's meaning, to 'rest on your laurels' isn't considered at all a praiseworthy strategy - it suggests a decline into laziness and lack of application.
 That's not the original meaning.
-When 'rest on one's laurels' or, as it was initially, 'repose on one's laurels' was coined it was invariably part of a valedictory speech for some old soldier or retiring official.
+When 'rest on your laurels' or, as it was initially, 'repose on your laurels' was coined it was invariably part of a valedictory speech for some old soldier or retiring official.
 An early example of that usage is found in The Memoirs of the Cardinal de Retz, 1723: